Lujan–Fryns syndrome: Genetics

-inheritance is determined by the gender of the parent carrying a specific gene and can often seem complex.
+inheritance is determined by the karyotype of the parent carrying a specific gene and can often seem complex.
 This is because, typically, females have two copies of the X-chromosome, while males have only one copy.
 The difference between dominant and recessive inheritance patterns also plays a role in determining the chances of a child inheriting an X-linked disorder from their parentage.

 In LFS, X-linked dominant inheritance was suspected, as boy and girl siblings in one family both exhibited the disorder.
 A scenario such as this would also be possible with X-linked recessive inheritance, but in this particular case report, the girl was believed to be a manifesting heterozygote carrying one copy of the mutated gene.

 Sporadic cases of LFS, where the disorder is present in an individual with no prior family history of it, have also been reported in a small number of affected males.

 Similarities to other genetic diseases

 An individual exhibiting intellectual disability and other symptoms similar to LFS was found to have a terminal deletion of the subtelomeric region in the short arm of chromosome 5.
 Deletion of this area of chromosome 5 is associated with intellectual disability, psychotic behavior, autism, macrocephaly and hypernasal-like speech, as well as the disorder Cri du chat syndrome.
 Fryns (2006) suggests a detailed examination of chromosome 5 with FISH should be performed as part of the differential diagnosis of LFS.

 Mutations in the UPF3B gene, also found on the X chromosome, are another cause of X-linked intellectual disability.
 UPF3B is part of the nonsense-mediated mRNA decay (NMD) complex, which performs mRNA surveillance, detecting mRNA sequences that have been erroneously truncated (shortened) by the presence of nonsense mutations.
 Mutations in UPF3B alter and prevent normal function of the NMD pathway, resulting in translation and expression of truncated mRNA sequences into malfunctioning proteins that can be associated with developmental errors and intellectual disability.
 Individuals from two families diagnosed with LFS and one family with FGS were found to have mutations in UPF3B, confirming that the clinical presentations of the different mutations can overlap.